 - Don’t wear flashy jewellery or designer clothes (unless you’re going to Switzerland); you need to blend in.
 Leave your iPhone 7 at home and take an old model instead.
 Thieves will be far less interested in obsolete tech.

 - Keep your money in several places and use a money belt inside your clothing.
 Thieves cut handbag straps and can lift wallets without your knowledge.
+How to keep your wallet safe.
 Try to leave anything of value at home or use the safe, if one’s provided.

 - The clever Athena device (along with the ROAR app) allows you to tell people you’re safe with just a couple of taps.